Alpha Code Consulting

 When a Notice of Violation or Inspection Order has been issued by the municipal Fire Department, Alpha Code Consulting can assist building owners and tenants in many ways.
 Services vary from on-site visits with the fire department, obtaining information from the municipality , and much more

-Pre-Inspection Services
+Why Pre-Inspection Services Are Necessary

 As a residential high-rise building owner or property manager, maintaining fire safety is a top priority.
 Contact us today to schedule a pre-inspection and take the first step toward a safer future.